ryukau/VSTPlugins/docs/manual/EsPhaser/EsPhaser_en.md

 ```

 ## Change Log
+- 0.1.2
+  - Fixed a bug that cause crash when drawing string.
 - 0.1.1
   - Changed display method for pop-up which shows up by clicking plugin title.
 - 0.1.0